 2) WordPress Theme (Website Design)

-Now, all you have to do is select a WordPress Theme for your site, and follow our step-by-step tutorials to learn how to easily install any WordPress theme on your site in just a few clicks.
+Now, all you have to do is select a WordPress Theme for your site, and follow our step-by-step tutorials to learn how to install any WordPress theme on your website in just a few clicks.

 - WordPress Themes Explained